-While Goulash is more of a soup in Hungary, I like mine a bit more thick.
+While Goulash is more of a soup in Hungary, I like mine a bit thicker.
 Please use the recipe as you see fit.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe

 The origins of Goulash trace back all the way to the 9th century where Hungarian shepherds ate stews made from dried meats, that were rehydrated while they were out shepherding.
 Not unlike the origins of chili con carne.

 Paprika wasn’t introduced into the Hungarian stew until the 16th century when peppers of the capsicum variety were brought to Europe from the Americas.

 The recipe has developed over the years and the meat of choice would be both beefs, veal, pork, or lamb.

 It is meant to be the cuts that are well-exercised and does require a long cook time to become tender.
 These cuts also contain a lot of collagen, which makes the soup thicker naturally.

 Some optional components are garlic, caraway seeds, and wine.
 Some later additions to the dish include potatoes and red peppers, and other things that are popular are carrots, parsley root, and spices like cayenne, bay leaf, and thyme.

 Today the most defining characteristic of a Hungarian Goulash is the sweet Hungarian paprika.

 The choice of meat for this Hungarian goulash recipe